 Travel.State.Gov > International Parental Child Abduction > Country Information > Taiwan International Parental Child Abduction Information

-The United States maintains unofficial relations with the people of Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and other consular services similar to those at embassies.
+The United States maintains unofficial relations with the people on Taiwan through the American Institute in Taiwan (AIT), a private nonprofit corporation, which performs U.S. citizen and consular services similar to those at embassies.

 For information concerning travel to Taiwan, including information about the location of the American Institute in Taiwan, the Smart Traveler Enrollment Program, entry/exit requirements, safety and security, crime, medical facilities and health information, traffic safety, road conditions and aviation safety, please see country-specific information for Taiwan.

 The U.S. Department of State reports statistics and compliance information for individual countries in the Annual Report on International Child Abduction.
 The report is located here.

 Taiwan is not a signatory to the 1980 Hague Convention on the Civil Aspects of International Child Abduction (Hague Abduction Convention), nor are there any bilateral agreements in force between Taiwan and the United States concerning international parental child abduction.

 Legal systems and laws pertaining to custody, divorce, and parental abduction vary widely from country to country.
 The Taiwan authorities maintain information about custody, visitation, and family law on the Internet.
 Click here for the full content of the Civil Code.
 Parents are encouraged to consult with an attorney who specializes in family law in Taiwan and who can provide accurate legal guidance that is specific to their circumstances.